How to edit the directory?

 If you ask about an essential detail in your comment, then it does not make sense to vote on it at the same time.

-The status of the methods will be updated continuously and automatically, depending on the actual numbers of supportive and opposing votes.
+The status of the methods will be updated continuously and automatically, depending on the actual number of supportive and opposing votes.
 See the details here.